milesj/boost/docs/common.md

 ### `Path`

-The `Path` class is an abstraction around file paths and the Node.js `fs` and `path` modules.
+The `Path` class is an immutable abstraction around file paths and the Node.js `fs` and `path` modules.
 It aims to solve cross platform and operating system related issues in a straight forward way.
 To begin, import and instantiate the `Path` class, with either a single path, or a list of path parts that will be joined.

 ```ts
 import { Path } from '@boost/common';